 Texas Sheet Cake

-The most popular sheet cake ever, but why?
+Why is this the most popular sheet cake ever?
 Well, what goes better with chocolate than more chocolate?
 This easy-to-make, easy-to-love chocolate sheet cake has a touch of cinnamon in the batter and is drizzled with a rich, smooth chocolate glaze.
 A sprinkle of pecans seals the deal.